loighic/proofs/online--proofs_practice_test_3.md

 These are optional, and you can work on them with others.

-There is no feedback, either at the end of each line or when the proof is complete.
+Feedback for each line and for the whole proof is only given when you press "Check."
+As preparation for the test, you should try doing each proof without the feedback for each line.
+Check the proof when you think that it is complete.

 ---